-In the 1/10th IC Circuit section we race two different classes of nitro engine powered cars; 200mm touring and Sports GT.
+In the 1/10th IC Circuit section we race two different classes of nitro engine powered cars; 200mm touring and 220 GT.
 We race these cars at various on road venues around the UK for our national championship.
-The championship usually runs from March until October, consisting of 8 rounds with your best 6 results to count.
+The championship runs from April until September, consisting of 6 rounds with your best 5 results to count.
 Each round is run on a purpose built racing circuit.

 When the national series isn't running, there are plenty of local race events happening at clubs all over the country, enabling you to race all year round.
 Our cars are powered by 2.1cc engines.
 We also use foam tyres for more grip and ultimately faster lap times.
-However on a wet or damp track it may be better to use rubber tyres.
-Therefore we have an open tyre choice for both our classes.
+However, on a wet or damp track it may be better to use rubber tyres.
+Therefore, we have an open tyre choice for both our classes.
 You choose which to run to best suit the conditions.
-A correct tyre choice and you will find yourself flying up the timesheets, but a wrong one and you could drop a lot of places.
+A correct tyre choice and you will find yourself flying up the timesheets but a wrong one and you could drop a lot of places.
 It all adds to the excitement of our sections racing.
 As well as the various engine and tyre brands to choose from, there is also perhaps the most obvious decision of which car manufacturer to go with.
 There are a range of different brands available, all capable of being very competitive and giving you a great day's racing.

-New for 2016 is a gt8 support class which will be a fun low cost add on to the series.
-These cars are 1/8th scale buggies converted to on road use with a gt shell.
+Two GT8 classes will be run alongside this year.
+These cars are 1/8th scale buggies converted for on road use with a GT shell, powered by Nitro Engines or Electric Motor.